 Then I collaborated with an amazing motion artist in my university to create this killer 20sec teaser that lives at the top of the landing page & YouTube:

 People loved this teaser.
 And I think it’s perfect for YouTube Ads, but that’s an assumption… What do you think?
-Would you buy HUSTLE OS if you were served an ad like this?
+Would you buy BOOTSTRAP OS if you were served an ad like this?

 The main takeaway?
 Marketplaces are key for first sales in digital products.